open-horizon/examples/edge/services/operator/CreateService.md

 In order to deploy a containerized edge service to an edge cluster, a software developer first has to build a Kubernetes Operator that deploys the containerized edge service in a Kubernetes cluster.
 There are several options when writing a Kubernetes operator.
 To start, the Kubernetes open source documentation has an [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) overview article which is a good resource to learn about operators.
 Visit the [operator-sdk getting started](https://github.com/operator-framework/getting-started#overview) page to find the steps followed to create the operator used in this example.

+**Note:** The above steps to create the operator, and the following steps to publish your operator service, and deployment policy or deployment pattern are done on a development machine (in my case a Mac) not on the cluster itself.

 When following the steps in the operator-sdk documentation, the [controller file](https://github.com/operator-framework/getting-started#add-a-new-controller) is where you can specify the containerized edge service you want to deploy to the edge cluster.
 If you look at [line 196](https://github.com/open-horizon/examples/blob/081e2dd6243e82d52122fccbd974256ec536b1ad/edge/services/operator/simple-operator/pkg/controller/ibmserviceoperator/ibmserviceoperator_controller.go#L196) of the operator example controller file you can see the `open-horizon/ibm.helloworld_amd64:1.0.0` docker image is specified.
+If you have no already, you can [create your own helloworld amd64 service](../helloworld/CreateService.md) and specify it in your modified operator to have it deployed to your cluster.

 If you have gone through the `ibm.helloworld` example before this then you know it uses the `HZN_DEVICE_ID` in the service log output.
 If you want to propagate the horizon environment variables (or any other environment variables necessary for your edge service to function properly) to the edge service pods it will require a few minor additions to your controller file.
 The code needed to pass environment variables to your service is mostly confined to the reconcile loop and can be seen on [line 178](https://github.com/open-horizon/examples/blob/081e2dd6243e82d52122fccbd974256ec536b1ad/edge/services/operator/simple-operator/pkg/controller/ibmserviceoperator/ibmserviceoperator_controller.go#L178), and [line 198](https://github.com/open-horizon/examples/blob/081e2dd6243e82d52122fccbd974256ec536b1ad/edge/services/operator/simple-operator/pkg/controller/ibmserviceoperator/ibmserviceoperator_controller.go#L198) with the addition of importing `os` on [line 6](https://github.com/open-horizon/examples/blob/081e2dd6243e82d52122fccbd974256ec536b1ad/edge/services/operator/simple-operator/pkg/controller/ibmserviceoperator/ibmserviceoperator_controller.go#L6).